EugeneKamikaZe/my_account/README.md

 Runs the app in the development mode with json-server.\
 Open [http://localhost:3008](http://localhost:3008) to view it in the browser.\
 Open [http://localhost:3009](http://localhost:3009) to view database.

+if something doesn't work - run the scripts separately

 ### `npm start-react`